 - KOL ads

-We’ve already discussed KOL advertising in the previous section, so we’ll just discuss the first two types.
-Unlike KOL advertising, Banner and Moments ads have a more predictable outcome since you pay WeChat based on clicks and impressions.
+Unlike KOL advertising that we mentioned above, banner and moment ads have a more predictable outcome since you pay WeChat based on clicks and impressions.

 Banner ads are displayed at the bottom of a WeChat article of another public account that encourages users to follow your official account.
 These banner ads will be shown to your target audience.
 Still, you won’t have absolute control over what specific account these banners will appear on.

-On the other hand, Moments ads are advertisements displayed on a user’s Moments feed which is the WeChat equivalent of the Facebook feed.
-The targeting is the same as Banner ads and can include the following elements:
+On the other hand, Moments ads are advertisements displayed on a user’s WeChat Moments feed which is the WeChat equivalent of the Facebook feed.

 Create Branded Stickers